shaanzie/MiniSQL/README.md

 ### Delete
 `delete bigdata/test.csv;`

-Please refer to the wiki for more details and the functioning of the engine.
+Please refer to the <a href = "https://github.com/shaanzie/MiniSQL/wiki">wiki</a> for more details and the functioning of the engine.